jon-jacky/Piety/BRANCH.md

 *Alt* key on the keyboard.
 Add Meta key editing commands  similar to those in *readline* and *Emacs*.
 Begun 15 Feb 2021.

+Recent work in the *master* branch:

+- Feb 2021.
+Add the *T* command to *edo*.
+It executes the selected lines with with the Python interpreter, appends the output to the buffer, adds a new line after that and places *mark* and *dot* there.
+Subsequent typing advances dot but leaves mark, so all text typed after the last Python output is in the selection region, ready to be executed by *]T* The *edsel* *^T* command invokes *edo* *T*.
+These turn any buffer into a Python REPL.

+  There are some inconveniences with *T*.
+Error output still appears in the scrolling region, not the buffer.
+Some Python output appears in very long lines that are not automatically wrapped.

 Branches recently merged into *master*:

 - **bimport**.
 Merged 26 Oct 2020.
 Add the the *bufimport* module with functions to import or reload a module directly from a text buffer, without having to write it out to a file.
 Add the *shellcmd* module with a function to run a system shell command.
 Revise the *wyshka* module to use the  new *text* module instead of *ed*, completing the work of the previous two branches.
 Begun Oct 8 2020.

   When the *bimport* branch was merged, we finished the first stage of the Piety project.
 We have provided all the features described in the